fabiancruzcs/CTF-Writeups/Warmups/QRRRRRRRR.md

 </p>

 #### Thought Process:
-After downloading the QR code, I tried scanning it with my phone's regular scanner, but it didn't work.
-I then attempted to scan it using Python scripts and terminal tools with the `pillow` and `pyzbar` libraries, but these efforts also failed.
+After downloading the QR code, I tried scanning it with my phone's regular scanner to rule out simpler possibilities.
+When that didn't work, I attempted to scan it using Python scripts and terminal tools with the `pillow` and `pyzbar` libraries, but these efforts also failed.

 Python script used:
 ```py